Ani3002/KuberKosh/README.md

 # KuberKosh

-A Digital Wallet to make transactions Simple and Secure
+A Digital Wallet to make transactions fast, simple and secure